General Information for Intended Parents

 Do I choose the surrogate?

 Yes!
 A surrogacy match is a mutual agreement between the intended parent(s) and the surrogate.
-We facilitate the initial meeting between the parties (typically via Skype), then give everyone time to decide if you want to move forward together.
+We facilitate the initial meeting between the parties (preferably in person, but can be via Skype if geography dictates), then give everyone time to decide if you want to move forward together.
 If both parties want to proceed, you’re “matched” with your surrogate.
 Conversely, if the candidate doesn’t feel like a good fit, we go back to the drawing board and create a new match.
 Matching is key.
 We’re diligent about finding a surrogate who shares your values and your wishes about the pregnancy experience.

 How much contact do I have with the surrogate?